Alpine skiing at the 2018 Winter Olympics – Women's super-G: Summary

-Ester Ledecká became the Olympic champion, her first Olympic medal and the first gold medal in alpine skiing for the Czech Republic.
+Ester Ledecká became the Olympic champion.
+She received her first Olympic medal and the first gold medal in alpine skiing for the Czech Republic.
 The defending champion Anna Veith (competing as Fenninger in 2014) was second, and Tina Weirather was third, the first Olympic medal for Liechtenstein since 1988.
 The results were extraordinarily dense, with 0.01 seconds separating gold and silver medals, as well as bronze medal from the fourth place (Lara Gut).
 Ledecká's victory was completely unexpected, as she had been much better known for her snowboarding achievements.
 She subsequently won the parallel giant slalom snowboarding competition at the same Olympics.

 Lindsey Vonn, starting first, was leading until her time was improved by Johanna Schnarf, then Lara Gut.
 Weirather, skiing seventh, improved Gut's time by 0.01 seconds, pushing Vonn, 0.26 seconds behind, off the podium.
 Starting 15th, Veith took the lead, with the main competitors either not finishing or posting inferior times, so that she believed her first place was assured, and some agencies announced her as a champion.
 However, the surprising champion was Ledecká who started 26th and improved Veith's time by 0.01.
 Ledecká's relative lack of experience in the super-G event might have led to her victory, as she took a more aggressive line that other, more experienced skiers shied away from.
 After the finish, Ledecká did not believe she won and thought that somebody else's time was shown by mistake.

 The race course was 2.010 km in length, with a vertical drop of 585 m from a starting elevation of 1130 m above sea level.
 Ledecká's winning time of 81.11 seconds yielded an average speed of 89.212 km/h and an average vertical descent rate of 7.212 m/s.